LocalHeroesUK/api-guide/README.md

 $ cat jwt.key.pub
 ```

+If this doesn't work on your machine you might like to try using [Docker](./docker-keygen.md).

 ####  JWT Structure

 To access our API you will need to create a JWT that you will pass as a bearer token in your HTTPS requests.
 The format of the JWT is: -